The thick-thin decomposition and the bilipschitz classification of normal surface singularities: Examples

 The data ($2'$) determines the multiplicities $m_\nu$ of the generic linear form $z_1$ along each exceptional curve $E_\nu$, $\nu \in \Gamma$.
 In all the examples treated here, we are in one of the following two situations: either the link $X^{(\epsilon)}$ is a rational homology sphere or for each node $\nu \in \Gamma$,

-where $V_\nu$ denotes the set of neighbour vertices of $\nu$ in $\Gamma$ including arrows (which have multiplicities $1$).
-In these two situations, the multiplicities $m_\nu$ determine the embedded topology in $X^{(\epsilon)}$ of the Milnor fibre of $z_1$, and then data \eqref{it:1.9.2} of Theorem \ref{th:classification} (see e.g. \cite{pichon}).
+where $V_\nu$ denotes the set of neighbor vertices of $\nu$ in $\Gamma$ including arrows (which have multiplicities $1$).
+In these two situations, the multiplicities $m_\nu$ determine the embedded topology in $X^{(\epsilon)}$ of the Milnor fiber of $z_1$, and then data \eqref{it:1.9.2} of Theorem \ref{th:classification} (see for example \cite{pichon}).

 Recall that the $\cal L$-nodes of $\Gamma$ are the vertices carrying at least one arrow or, equivalently, having rate $1$.
 The Tjurina components of $\Gamma$ are the components obtained by removing the $\cal L$-nodes and adjacent edges.
 Then, according to Section \ref{sec:thick-thin} and Theorem \ref{th:main in intro}, the thick-thin decomposition $(X,0)=\bigl(\bigcup (Y_i,0)\bigr) \cup \bigl(\bigcup (Z_j,0)\bigr)$ of $(X,0)$ is read from the graph $\Gamma$ as follows: \begin{itemize} \item The thin pieces $(Z_j,0)$ of $(X,0)$ correspond to the Tjurina components which are not bamboos. \item The thick pieces $(Y_i,0)$ of $(X,0)$ are in bijection with the $\cal L$-nodes of $\Gamma$.
 They correspond to the connected components of the graph obtained by removing from $\Gamma$ the Tjurina components which are not bamboos and their adjacent edges. \end{itemize} Each example has been computed as follows: we start by computing the graph $\Gamma$ with \L-nodes and arrows.
 Then for each Tjurina component, we determine the \A-nodes and the rates at \A- and \T-nodes either by studying the Puiseux expansions of the branches of the discriminant curve $\Delta$ and the cover $\ell$, or by determining the strict transform of the polar curve $\Pi^*$ using the equation of $X$ and the multiplicities of the coordinates functions in the graph, or by using Hironaka numbers (see Remark \ref{rem:hironaka}).